Working with Co

 The Mental Model

-I am what and why direction, quality, essence Collaborator is how and where dig, present, distill
+Jonathan is what and why -- direction, quality, essence Co is how and where -- dig, present, distill

 The Basic Workflow